mixedradix-858/QFT-for-bounded-hamming-weight/README.md

 `--basis native` retains the emitted explicit gates.
 Native depth counts `X`, `CX`, `CCX`, `H`, `P`, `CP`, `RY`, `CRY`, `SWAP` and `Z` as individual gates.
-This is primitive-circuit depth, not a depth obtained by counting large opaque subcircuits as single gates.

 `--basis u-cx` or `--basis rz-sx-x-cx` additionally invokes Qiskit transpilation.
 The original and transpiled counts occupy separate report fields.
 Compilation